haru2503/wakatime-log/README.md

 ## Monthly Summaries

-On the last Sunday of each month, the script also:
+On the first day of each month, the script also:

 1. Aggregates all weekly summaries for the month
 2. Generates `MM_Month.json` with monthly data